THE LITERARY CAFÉ

 STAGED READINGS – STAGE WRITE BURLINGTON

 Sit back and enjoy the talents of Area Directors, Actors, Writers and various Theatre Personages as Stage Write Burlington presents three new scripts.
 SWB is a collective of Burlington and area playwrights formed in 2015 to expand the opportunities for locally written plays.
-They have been instrumental in the process of bringing many local plays from Page to Stage and their “Entertaining Shorts” Festival moving into its Fourth year.
+Recently brought from Page to Stage at “Entertaining Shorts” Festival these writers are going places!